How to make a living when you have multiple chemical sensitivity

 These stories may seem positive, but it is still tough and some people have MCS so severely none of this is realistic.
 When people feel sick on a daily basis, then no arrangements may work.
 There are people in that situation who are still denied disability, or have not worked enough years to qualify.

-Some of the people we talk about here did have other incomes, but not enough to live on.
-That came from spouses, friends, family, churches etc. For some people that is all they have.
+Some of the people we talk about here did have other incomes, but barely enough to live on.
+Some came from spouses, friends, family, churches, etc. For some people that is all they have.

 Some end up homeless, typically living in a van.
 We have met several, including one who begged for money in front of a grocery store in Flagstaff, Arizona.